 Events | Further reading

-Tracking and traceability.
+- Tracking and traceability.
 The Working Party on Consumer Product Safety has launched work on tracking and traceability, in follow-up to a project initiated by the International Consumer Product Safety Caucus (ICPSC).
-A questionnaire has been developed to provide stakeholders with an opportunity to comment on key issues.
-A copy of the questionnaire can be accessed by clicking here.
-The deadline for responses has been extended until 31 July 2014.
+A report has been drafted to provide insights into measures that could be taken to address issues.

 The OECD Working Party on Consumer Product Safety has identified a need for improved injury data world-wide and for better capacity to analyse injury data at a global level.
 The group plans to take work forward in this area with the aim to: